mv-2112/canonical-openstack-docs/how-to/troubleshooting/inspecting-the-cluster.rst

 ::

-   sunbeam inspect plans
+   sunbeam plans list

 To unlock a specific Terraform plan:

 ::

-   sunbeam inspect unlock-plan --plan <plan_name>
+   sunbeam plans unlock <plan_name>

 This command may prompt you to confirm unlocking depending on how recent the lock timestamp is.